 I would definitely recommend the Megawheels S1 electric scooter to someone on a budget.
 Perhaps an adult or teenager who is more looking for a fun ride less than an alternative to taking the car.
 You get a good mileage out of it compared to similar items on the market and it doesn’t overpromise.

-It delivers what the specifications say it will, nothing more, nothing less.
-I would recommend that you check out the Segway es1 review we did a while back and compare it to this.
+It delivers what we expected, nothing more, nothing less.
+I would recommend that you check out the Segway es1 review we did a while back and compare it to this one.
 Price is just a couple of dollars higher but you get a lot more features and better performance.
 There is even an add-on battery pack for an extended range that’ll help if you’d want to evolve your riding later on.

 A great last mile solution, campus get-around, or perhaps for a quick grocery run.